zenstackhq/zenstack-docs/docs/welcome.md

 ## Other Resources

 - [Recipes](./category/recipes/) - Mini guides for completing specific tasks using ZenStack
-- [Sample Catalog](./sample-catalog) - A catalog of sample projects using different frameworks
+- [Samples](./samples) - A catalog of sample projects using different frameworks
 - [Reference](./category/reference/) - Detailed documentation for the DSL, CLI, APIs, and plugins
 - [FAQ](./faq) - Frequently asked questions